Job Description for an Immigration Lawyer

 Arbitrator, Mediator, or Conciliator

 This group of professionals resolves conflicts and negotiates cases outside of the courtroom on behalf of their clients.
 To become an arbitrator, mediator, or conciliator, one can complete a specialized certificate program; earn a master's or doctoral degree in law, public policy, or conflict resolution; or obtain a Juris Doctor.
-In 2015, these workers earned a median salary of $58,020.
-They were projected to experience a 9% increase in jobs from 2014 to 2024, according to the BLS.
+In 2019, these workers earned a median salary of $63,930.
+They are projected to experience a 8% increase in jobs from 2019 to 2029, according to the BLS.